-The 2013 Notes bear interest at a rate of % per year, payable in cash semi-annually in arrears on June 1 and December 1 of each year, beginning on June 1, 2014.
-The 2012 Notes, which had a principal balance of \$26.9 million at September 30, 2013, bear interest at a rate of 7.5% per year, payable in cash semi-annually in arrears on January 1 and July 1 of each year.
-If a Fundamental Change (as defined in the applicable indenture) occurs, holders of the Convertible Notes may require us to repurchase, for cash, all or a portion of their Convertible Notes.
-It would be a Fundamental Change under the indentures governing Convertible Notes if, among other things, our common stock is not listed on a national securities exchange.
-The failure by us to meet the minimum listing requirements for the exchange could result in our common stock being delisted from the exchange and trigger a Fundamental Change.
+If a fundamental change (as defined in the indentures governing the Convertible Notes) occurs, holders of the Convertible Notes may require us to repurchase, for cash, all or a portion of their Convertible Notes.
 In such circumstance we would be required to offer to repurchase the Convertible Notes at 100% plus accrued and unpaid interest, to, but not including, the repurchase date.
+We would also be required to pay the holders of the 2017 Notes a fundamental change make-whole payment equal to the aggregate amount of interest that would have otherwise been payable on such notes through, but not including, the maturity date of such notes.
 If we elect to redeem the Convertible Notes prior to their maturity, the redemption price of any Convertible Notes redeemed by us will be paid for in cash.
-Our ability to pay the interest on the Convertible Notes, to repurchase or redeem the Convertible Notes, to refinance our indebtedness and to fund working capital needs and planned capital expenditures depends on our ability to generate cash flow in the future.
+Our ability to pay the interest on the Convertible Notes, to repurchase or redeem the Convertible Notes, and to fund working capital needs and planned capital expenditures depends on our ability to generate cash flow in the future.
 To some extent, this is subject to general economic, financial, competitive, legislative and regulatory factors and other factors that are beyond our control.
-We cannot assure you that we will maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to pay the interest on the Convertible Notes, to repurchase or redeem the Convertible Notes or to pay any cash amounts that may become due upon conversion of the Convertible Notes, or that our cash needs will not increase.
-In addition, any such repurchase or redemption of the Convertible Notes, even if such action would be in our best interests, may result in a default under the agreements governing our secured indebtedness with TriplePoint unless we are able to obtain TriplePoint's consent prior to the taking of such action.
+We cannot assure you that we will maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to pay the interest on the Convertible Notes, or redeem the Convertible Notes, or redeem the Convertible Notes, or redeem the upon conversion of the Convertible Notes, or that our cash needs will not increase.
+In addition, any such repurchase or redeemption of the Convertible Notes, even if such action would be in our best interests, may result in a default under the agreements governing our indebtedness, including our secured indebtedness with TriplePoint, unless we are able to obtain the applicable lender's consent prior to the taking of such action.

-Our failure to repurchase tendered Convertible Notes at a time when the repurchase is required by the indentures governing the Convertible Notes would constitute a default under the Convertible Notes and would permit holders of the Convertible Notes to accelerate our obligations under the Convertible Notes.
+Our failure to repurchase tendered Convertible Notes at a time when the repurchase is required by the indenture governing such notes would constitute a default under such notes and would permit holders of such notes to accelerate our obligations under such notes.
 Such default may also lead to a default under the agreements governing any of our current and future indebtedness.
 If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay such indebtedness and repurchase the Convertible Notes or make cash payments upon conversions thereof.

 If we are unable to generate sufficient cash flow from operations in the future to service our indebtedness and meet our other needs, we may have to refinance all or a portion of our indebtedness, obtain additional funds through public or private debt or equity financings, reduce expenditures or sell assets that we deem necessary to our business.
-Our ability to take some or all of these actions will be subject to certain limitations in the indenture governing the 2013 Notes and the agreements governing our secured indebtedness with TriplePoint, and we cannot assure you that any of these measures would be possible or that any additional financing could be obtained on favorable terms, or at all.
+Our ability to take some or all of these actions will be subject to certain limitations in the agreements governing our indebtedness, including our secured indebtedness with Whitebox and/or TriplePoint, and we cannot assure you that any of these measures would be possible or that any additional financing could be obtained on favorable terms, or at all.
 The inability to obtain additional financing on commercially reasonable terms could have a material adverse effect on our financial condition, which could cause the value of your investment to decline.
 Additionally, if we were to conduct a public or private offering of securities, any new offering would be likely to dilute our stockholders' equity ownership.